Every language-learning method has its pros and cons.

 4. Use your French knowledge base

 Maybe already started learning French before.
 Maybe you remember lessons from school.
-Or maybe you know more than you think you do, and already have English words in your vocabulary bank that are actually French…
+Or maybe you know more than you think you do, and already know English words that are French…

 This is what we’ll call your foundation.
 It can be the French months of the year, or, say, funny French words.